PaddlePaddle/FastDeploy/docs/en/build_and_install/download_prebuilt_libraries.md

 FastDeploy provides pre-built libraries for developers to download and install directly.
 Meanwhile, FastDeploy also offers easy access to compile so that developers can compile FastDeploy according to their own needs.

-This article is divided into two parts:
+This document is divided into two parts:
 - [1.GPU Deployment Environment](#1)
 - [2.CPU Deployment Environment](#2)